PimDerks/UberToggler/README.md

 5. When the trigger-event contains a Toggle in its targets-property, the Toggle changes its state.
 6. When a Toggle changes its state, it throws a Toggle event.
 7. Triggers listen for the Toggle event.
 This makes sure that Toggle and Triggers are always in sync.

+## How to use it

+Initialize the Toggles in any way you want.

+### Options/settings

+#### Grouping Toggles together

+To create a ToggleGroup, use the data-group="your-group-name" here on every Toggle you want to include in the group.

+When you have a ToggleGroup where there should -always- be a Toggle active (e.g. a tab control) use the data-group-default attribute.

+### Target Toggles with a Trigger

+By default we use the href-element, as most of the time you'll want to use an anchor.
+On elements which don't have an href, use the ARIA-controls attribute with the ID of the Toggle you want to target as its value.

+#### Target multiple Toggles with one Trigger

+Simply use the ARIA-controls attribute with a space separated list of ID's of the Toggles you want to target.

+### States

+As said before, a Toggle can be on or off.
+We call this an activated or a deactivated state.
+These states can be set in three ways:

+#### ARIA-hidden

+The ARIA-hidden attribute must contain a boolean.
+This determines if an element is hidden from the user - not only in a visual way, but also when using other means of navigation.

+#### ARIA-disabled

+The ARIA-disabled attribute must contain a boolean.
+This determines if an element is perceivable, but not editable or otherwise operable.

+#### Default

+When the above scenarios don't match your requirements, this is the default.
+We use a simple data-state attribute.
+This has no semantic value.